 Adding Wick will also add a new role specifically made for him.
 If you do not find such a role, it's advised that you kick and re-add the bot without removing all permissions from it.
 This role is exclusive and essential for Wick's functioning.
-Please place Wick's role above the roles you want monitored, we suggest at the top.
+Please place Wick's role above the roles you want to be monitored, we suggest at the top.

 Wick comes with a very simple setup command that will help you easily setup the main things Wick needs.
-Simply type in
+Simply type

 w!setup in your server

 It will setup the roles and channels and will also point out any missing requirements.
 Once fixed, Rerun the command and Wick will complete setup.

 It'll inform you once it completes its setup

 Once the setup is done, you'll notice that Wick has created two roles in your server.
 Muted and Quarantine.

 Muted: This is the role Wick uses to punish regular users that trigger Wick in your server.
 This role makes them unable to send messages in your server until that role is gone.
 This role does nothing to your admins as they have higher permissions.
 Please place this role above all regular roles!

 Quarantine: This is the most important role Wick uses.
 This role is used by Wick to combat nukes, malicious bot additions, self-bots, and other manipulations.
 Please place this role right under Wick.